tgvaughan/icytree/manual/manual.md

 Collapsing zero-length edges
 ----------------------------

-Some BEAST 2 packages (e.g. those that work with "sampled ancestor" nodes) produce trees with leaf nodes that are connected to the rest of the tree by an edge of length zero.
-Such leaf nodes are intended to be interpreted as internal nodes.
+Some phylogenetic software packages produce time trees in which with a subset of the edges have a zero length.
+Such edges may be used to encode non-binary time tree elements (sampled ancestors, polytomies) within a binary tree.
 The option Style-&gt;"Collapse zero-length edges", which is enabled by default, causes these "dummy" edges to be ommitted from the tree when it is drawn.
-(To make such nodes visible, use the Style-&gt;"Mark singleton nodes" option described above.)
+(To make the resulting sampled ancestor nodes visible, use the Style-&gt;"Mark singleton nodes" option described above.)

 Error bars
 ----------